Never competed before?

 10. Carpooling and Directions

-Interested in traveling to tournaments?
+Interested in traveling to far-away tournaments?
 Great!
 Here are some locations of amateur tournaments around the Midwest and how to get there.

 Take I-90 East towards Tomah.
 Once you reach Tomah, head Southeast on I-90 through Mauston and Lake Delton.
 You should reach Madison in under two and a half hours after your departure from La Crosse.